-Webster China MBA Tour Connects Students with D.C.
-Industries
+Webster China Joint MBA D.C.
+Study Tour

 The Washington Study Tour from July 26 to July 31, 2015 was an opportunity for students, alums and staff in Webster China's Joint MBA programs to focus on business and economic issues vital to China, the U.S. and the rest of the world while connecting with leaders from finance, economic policy and other industries throughout the national capital region.